guan0210/Rust_strings_and_memory_management/README.md

 an accented vowel shows up in Rust as two separate chars, and disemvowelling can remove the vowel but leave behind a dangling accent.
 We leave addressing that for another day.

+## Palindromes
+Please recall the C version of [palindromes](https://github.com/UMM-CSci-Systems/C-strings-and-memory-management?tab=readme-ov-file#fixing-palindromes) and start writing a Rust version of palindromes that uses a similar reverse function.
+Please run your Rust code and submit both the code and the screenshots of the results.

+## Creating memory leaks in Rust (Extra Credit)
+Will memory-safe programming language Rust have a memory leak issue?
+This task aims to motivate students to [create memory leaks by making cycles with reference counting](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html).
+Please run your Rust code and submit both the code and the screenshots of the results.